Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Symi’s Yacht Life

-The harbor area is nearly deserted during this time except for shop owners restocking, restaurants preparing for dinner service and yacht owners settled in on their aft decks with a martini and a mystery novel.
+The harbor area is nearly deserted except for shop owners restocking, restaurants preparing for dinner service, and yacht owners settled in on their aft decks with a martini and a mystery novel.

 And speaking of yachts, Symi’s harbor is lousy with them.
 It’s like a whole other community down there affectionately known by the locals as the “yacht people.”